Internal Admission Summary and Averages

 Successful applicants exhibited thoughtfulness in their responses to the essay question given, demonstrating goals in line with their actions.
 They shared information that set them apart from the rest of the applicant pool.
 Additionally, successful applicants showed intentionality and provided concrete post-high school examples, articulated strengths and interests well, and demonstrated strong communication skills without grammar and spelling errors.

-- Poor grammar and structure
+- Essay submitted had poor grammar and lacked structure